h-enes-simsek/ESP32ChatInCaptivePortal/README.md

 ## Requirements
 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) (for webserver and websocket)
+- SPIFFS
+- [ArduinoJson](https://arduinojson.org/) (to parse json string)

 ## Installation
-- Change maximum limit of message number in queue in AsyncWebSocket.h, you cannot send number of stored messages to newly connected client more than this limit.
-Current limit is so low, 8 or 32.
+- Change the maximum limit of message number in the queue in AsyncWebSocket.h, you cannot send the number of stored messages to the newly connected client more than this limit.
+The current limit is so low, 8 or 32.

 ```
-#define WS_MAX_QUEUED_MESSAGES 500 // send up to 500 previously stored message to newly connected clients
+#define WS_MAX_QUEUED_MESSAGES 500 // send up to 500 previously stored messages to newly connected clients
 ```

 - (Optional) You can set configurable things as you desire in chatAppInCaptivePortal.ino